-24 SIGNATURES
+SIGNATURES

-Pursuant to the requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized, on the 15th day of March, 2007.
+Pursuant to the requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized, on the 14th day of March, 2008.

+By: Roy Thomas

+Roy Thomas

-By: /s/ Roy Thomas Roy Thomas, General Agent, Chief Executive Officer and Secretary
+General Agent, Chief Executive Officer and Secretary

-Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the registrant and in the capacities indicated on the 15th day of March, 2007.
+Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the registrant and in the capacities indicated on the 14th day of March, 2008.

+Signature Title(s)

+/s/ Roy Thomas

+Roy Thomas

+General Agent, Chief Executive Officer and Secretary (Principal Executive Officer)

+/s/ David M. Peterson

-Title(s) Signature /s/ Roy Thomas General Agent, Chief Executive Officer and Secretary (Principal Executive Officer) Roy Thomas /s/ David M. Peterson Assistant General Agent and Chief Financial Officer (Principal Financial Officer and Principal Accounting Officer) David M. Peterson Chairman of the Trustees /s/ Maurice Meyer III Maurice Meyer III /s/ John R. Norris III Trustee John R. Norris III /s/ James K. Norwood Trustee
+David M. Peterson

+Assistant General Agent and Chief

+Financial Officer (Principal Financial

+Officer and Principal Accounting Officer)

+/s/ Maurice Meyer III Maurice Meyer III Chairman of the Trustees /s/ John R. Norris III John R. Norris III Trustee /s/ James K. Norwood Trustee

+Item 15(a): Financial Statements